altrnate32/esp-lg-control/README.md

 ## ******* State of main:  *******
-Current state of main: tested and mostly ok
+Current state of main: tested and ok
-Tested for serveral days and seems pretty stable Startup and initial stabilization functions good Overshoot and stall functioning as expected (maybe a little too agressive, nees some tuning)
+Tested for a couple of weeks seems pretty stable
+Remains experimental (so use at your own risk) but functions good in my setup
 ## *******************************
+## tip:
+If you are not using an external thermostat/pump/backup_heater activate (uncomment) the dummy switches in the code.
+And comment out originals.
+Then click "Thermostat On" to start the script
+switch:
+  - platform: template
+    name: "Dummy heat relay"
+    id: "relay_heat"
+    optimistic: true
+  - platform: template
+    name: "Dummy external pump relay"
+    id: "relay_heat"
+    optimistic: true
+  - platform: template
+    name: "Dummy backup_heat relay"
+    id: "relay_backup_heat"
+    optimistic: true
+  - platform: template
+    name: "Termostat On"
+    id: thermostat_signal
+    optimistic: true

 ## esp-lg-control -> Hobby project!
 ESP8266 based controller for LG Therma V Monoblock Unit.